OriginProtocol/origin/origin-docs/source/includes/resources/marketplace.md

 ## getListingReviews

-Reviews are created by the buyer in the receipt stage and by the seller in the payout stage of the purchase process.
+Reviews are created by the buyer in the receipt stage and by the seller in the payout stage of the offer process.
 A review consists of a required 1-5 rating and an optional reviewText text field.

 > Example: withdrawListing